disorderedmaterials/dissolve/web/content/docs/get/compilation.md

 Default: `not set`

-#### `ANTLRRUNTIME_DIR`
+#### `ANTLR_DIR`

-If the pre-installed ANTLR4 C++ runtime library and headers cannot be found easily by `cmake` (e.g. it is in a custom location) or you need to download and use a copy local to the build, the `ANTLRRUNTIME_DIR` can be used to specify an absolute path to the installation.
+If the pre-installed ANTLR4 C++ runtime library and headers cannot be found easily by `cmake` (e.g. it is in a custom location) or you need to download and use a copy local to the build, the `ANTLR_DIR` can be used to specify an absolute path to the installation.
 The specified folder is expected to contain `lib` and `include` directories containing the relevant files.

-Example: `-DANTLRRUNTIME_DIR:path=/path/to/antlr-runtime/`

-Default: `not set`

-#### `BUILD_ANTLR_RUNTIME`

-Requests that the ANTLR4 C++ runtime library be downloaded and built as part of the main build process.
-If a precompiled package is not available for your particular system, this is the next best option.

-Usage: `-DBUILD_ANTLR_RUNTIME:bool=true`

-Default: `false`

-#### `BUILD_ANTLR_ZIPFILE`

-If building the ANTLR4 C++ runtime as an external project as part of the main build, the default behaviour is to automatically download the source code from [http://antlr.org](http://antlr.org).
-If a local copy of the source archive is to be used instead, it can be specified with the `BUILD_ANTLR_ZIPFILE` option in conjunction with `BUILD_ANTLR_RUNTIME`.

-Example: `-DBUILD_ANTLR_ZIPFILE:path=/path/to/antlr4-cpp-runtime-4.8-source.zip`
+Example: `-DANTLR_DIR:path=/path/to/antlr-runtime/`

 Default: `not set`